Preamble

 State: Highest sovereign political subdivisions and equal constituents encompassing the United States.

-Branch: Equal and separate Legislative, Executive, and Judicial powers of the United States government and state governments.
+Branch: Equal and separate Legislative, Executive, and Judicial powers of the United States government and of the state and county governments.

 Agency: Government formed, operated, and moderated organization.